 To show the possibilities of simple chain stitch, I completed the block using our selected colours from the Australian South Sea Islanders - Port Jackson logo.
 We are encouraging participants to consider their skill level.
 Simple chain can be used effectively for a flat all over finish using the colours provided in the workshop.

 However, participants can also branch out using the instructions given to try 8 other chain stitch styles.
 There are approximately 100 different types of chain stitch so there's plenty to learn.
-I will be offering demonstrations via Instagram and Facebook over the next few months to show how the 9 stitch types are worked as shown on the sampler below.

 Project 1: 25th Anniversary ASSI Commemorative Quilt